fewagency/fluent-html/readme.md

 as with other [closures as input](#closures-as-method-input).

-It's usually a good idea to check for some condition on the element before manipulating it within the closure, because an element may be inserted into other elements many times throughout it's lifetime.
+It's usually a good idea to check for some condition on the element before manipulating it within the closure, because an element may be inserted into other elements many times throughout its lifetime.

 ### Methods returning a new element relative to the current
 These methods creates a new element, adds it relative the current element and returns that new element.